autorei/eslint-config-cws/README.md

 ```

 ## Rules
-Please refer to [AirBnB's Styleguide](https://github.com/airbnb/javascript) for more information about the linter's
+Please refer to [AirBnB's Styleguide](https://github.com/airbnb/javascript) or [Prettier's](https://github.com/prettier/eslint-config-prettier) for more information about the linter's
 rules.

 ### Custom rules